 Native American Reservations

-Many Native American reservations, often located in remote areas, struggle with inadequate healthcare infrastructure.
-Remote health solutions, utilizing apps for data transmission, can enhance access to medical services, addressing the unique healthcare needs of these communities.
+Many Native American reservations are located in remote areas and struggle with inadequate healthcare services.
+Remote health solutions can enhance access to medical services, addressing the unique healthcare needs of these communities.
 The Indian Health Service offers telehealth services that include specialty care in behavioral health, dermatology, endocrinology, wound management, and rheumatology, though availability varies by location.

 IHS operates two national telehealth programs: